Golden mouse: Behavior

-The golden mouse is mainly nocturnal, crepuscular and arboreal, although many live on the ground as well.
+The golden mouse is mainly crepuscular and arboreal, although many live on the ground as well.
 Its peak activity occurs around 3 to 4 hours before dawn.
 Golden mice move quickly and easily and are able to use their prehensile tails for balance while climbing trees, to hang from branches, and to anchor themselves to a tree limb while they sleep.

 Newborn golden mice are fairly coordinated at birth; however, they have a tendency to remain quietly in one spot.
 At 1 day, they are able to take their first steps and right themselves up easily.
 Their prehensile tail tendencies become evident at 2 days and at 4 days they exhibit a sense of balance and are able to balance themselves and hang upside down.
 At 10 days, young golden mice display a tendency to crawl upward and at 15 days, they are able to jump.
 Days 17 and 18 are when young mice are seen to become even more active, yet they remain docile when held in a hand.
 The first attempts at bathing have been observed at 7 days and at 12 days, young golden mice attempt to wash behind their ears, but they are still relatively unsteady.
-Between 12 to 21 days, newborn golden mice bathe frequently and thoroughly.
+Between 12 and 21 days, newborn golden mice bathe frequently and thoroughly.
 At 21 days, a considerable amount of time was spent outside the nest.
 Upon birth, if handled every few days once their eyes opened, the young golden mice become more docile and are easily managed through their adult life.
 If young golden mice are not handled frequently during this period, they are more likely to be wild and difficult to manage.

 The golden mouse is a gregarious creature and not particularly territorial.
 As a result, the home ranges of many individuals may overlap.
 In fact, up to eight golden mice have been discovered sharing a nest at one time.
 Groups can consist of kin or unrelated individuals.
 The most common groups consist of mothers and their young.
 Many scientists speculate that living in groups conserves energy.
 This idea is supported by the observation that golden mice are found in groups more often in the winter, when such grouping produces a clear cut thermoregulatory benefit.
 Golden mice have a low basal metabolic rate and high conductance.
 When their areas become flooded, golden mice activity is significantly reduced.
 Golden mice typically build two different types of nests: one for eating and one for resting and living.

 Golden mice in captivity have displayed submissive behavior.